tyrneh/options-implied-probability/README.md

 pip install oipd
 ```

-## 2. Mental Model for using OIPD
+## 2. Mental model for using OIPD

 > [!TIP]
 > If you only care about probability and do not want to manage volatility fitting directly, jump to [Section 3: Quickstart tutorial in computing market-implied probability distributions](#3-quickstart-tutorial-in-computing-market-implied-probability-distributions) and use `ProbCurve.from_chain(...)` or `ProbSurface.from_chain(...)`.

+---

 OIPD has four core objects.
-A simple way to remember them is a 2x2 matrix:
+A simple way to remember them is a matrix:

 | Scope | Volatility Layer | Probability Layer |
 | --- | --- | --- |